 If staying less than 90 days in Germany there are even more regulations.
 Citizens from certain countries can entry Germany for this time without a visa.
 These are Venezuela, Vatican City, Uruguay, Singapore, Seychelles, Paraguay, Panama, Nicaragua, Mexico, Mauritius, Malaysia, Macau, Croatia, Guatemala, El Salvador, Costa Rica, Chile, Brunei, Brazil, Bolivia, Bermuda, Barbados, Bahamas and Argentina.

-More detailed information and lists of the certain countries can also be found on the webpage of the Foreign Office or by going to the consulate or the German embassy in one’s home country.
-For those who just want to go to Germany for one semester there are also information councilors at the home university.
+More detailed information and lists of the certain countries can also be found on the webpage of SchengenVisaInfo or by going to the consulate or the German embassy in one’s home country.
+For those who just want to go to Germany for one semester there are also information counselors at the home university.

 Those who are still confused or who have further questions can go to the International Office at the German university.
-The councilor can answer all the important questions and remember the deadlines.
+The chancellor can answer all the important questions and remember the deadlines.

-To get a visa and later the residence permit one need certain document.
+To get a visa and later the residence permit one needs certain document.

-For the visa it is necessary to show the health insurance in Germany (you can choose: ReiseCare or Allianz) and a proof of financing.
-The German Embassy or the Consulate can say what else is required, for example German knowledge, the confirmation of the university place in Germany, etc.
+For the visa it is necessary to show the health insurance in Germany and a proof of financing.
+The German Embassy or the Consulate can say what else is required, for example, German knowledge, the confirmation of the university place in Germany, etc.

 For the residence permit it takes the confirmation of the Registration Office, health insurance, certificate of enrollment, identity document and visa.
 It is also important to know that the residence permit is not forever, but just lasts for two years.
 Those who study longer can extend the permission.